Search train tickets in the United States

 Amtrak offers some of the most comfortable trains of any passenger rail services in the world, even with standard ticketing.
 It should be noted that, although generalizations can be made, specific routes may vary from the norm detailed below.

-For instance, all Amtrak services have standard class seating – known as coach class – except for the Acela Express running between Boston and Washington, DC.
+For instance, all Amtrak services have standard class seating – known as coach class – except for the Acela running between Boston and Washington, DC.
 The country’s only high-speed rail service, Acela’s trains reach maximum speeds of 160-180 mph.

 Coach class uses airline-style seating.
 Passengers can typically expect reclining chair backs, drop-down tray-tables, individual reading lights and power outlets.
 On longer journeys, there is also additional legroom.